Fodor's Expert Review Rano Raraku

 When it comes to moai, this is the motherlode.
 Some 400 have been counted at the quarry of this long-extinct volcano, both on the outer rim and clustered inside the crater.
 More than 150 are unfinished, some little more than faces in the rock.
 Among these is El Gigante, a monster measuring 22 meters (72 feet).
-Also here is Moai Tukuturi, the only moai in a kneeling position; it's thought to predate most others.
+Also here is Moai Tukuturi, the only statue in a kneeling position; it's thought to predate most others.
 Look out also for the moai with a three-masted boat carved on its belly; the anchor is a turtle.
 CONAF checks but does not sell tickets here.
 They are sold at the airport upon arrival or at the CONAF office near the Anthropological Museum, paid in dollars.
-The same ticket gives access to the Orongo ceremonial village as well.
+The same ticket gives access to all archeological sights on the island.
 It's best to buy your national parks ticket upon arrival at the airport.